Sana-Aparna123/terraformcodebase/ReadMe.md

       - git stash pop
 * Task-5
    - Terraform Functions
       - count
       - element
+      - length
+      - Dynamic block with for each
+      - locals #locals block
+      - toset   - it will remove duplicates amd maintain elements in unordered format in the  list.
+      - distinct - Used with Lists it will remove duplicates and maintain elements in order format in the list.
       - lookup
       - map
       - condition
-      - set
-      - distinct
-      - locals #locals block
       - for   #loops
       - for-each